SyneRBI/SIRF/doc/UserGuide.md

 ###### Methods (in addition to those of ImageDataProcessor):

-	set_fwhms            Sets Full Widths at Half Maximum in each spacial direction set_max_kernel_sizes Sets max kernel size in each spacial direction. set_normalise        Normalise the kernel to 1 or not (default is on)
+	set_fwhms            Sets Full Widths at Half Maximum in mm in each spacial direction set_max_kernel_sizes Sets max kernel size in voxels in each spacial direction. set_normalise        Normalise the kernel to 1 or not (default is on)

 ##### AcquisitionDataProcessor (MR)